christian-draeger/pact-example/README.md

 your consumers (until they wrote a contract test) and on the other hand it's not nice to dictate a library or framework to your consumers.
 Assuming every application (including the maintainers) has to work with a certain tool doesn't sounds like a good idea regarding independent and autonomously working teams.
-Now the good news, [Spring-Cloud-Contract](https://spring.io/projects/spring-cloud-contract) has support for Pact by generating Pact-Files if wanted which can of cause be published to a Pact broker.
+Now the good news, [Spring-Cloud-Contract](https://spring.io/projects/spring-cloud-contract) has support for Pact by generating Pact-Files if wanted, which can of course be published to a Pact broker.

 ## The Consumer